FlDx031/crypto-trading-strategy-1/README.md

-# Crypto Trading Strategy 1 - Machine Learning Model
+# Crypto Trading Strategy 1 - Logistic Regression Model

 This project implements a crypto trading strategy.
 The strategy is based on a logistic regression model, trained with technical indicators to predict whether the price of Bitcoin (BTC) will go up or down in the next period.